 5. Bring your Own Containers and Bags When You Are Eating Out or Getting Take Away!

 When I first started my zero waste journey and a person asked me if I wanted a plastic to go container, I would try to reply with "I am allergic to plastic and can't use your containers."
 This is a trick that many have used from Bea Johnson's book the Zero Waste Home and it may never fail, however it is lying.
 Do you want to go through life lying to others.
 Over the past 2 years, I have learned that it is better to just say “No, I have my own container.”
 You may get some weird looks, but don't worry about it as long as you get what you want!
 As far as I know, using your own containers doesn't violate any health codes or violations because you aren't asking them to clean or store your containers, just put your items into them.

-You may or may not have a full time job that probably pays you max. $40,000 a year.
+You may or may not have a full time job that probably pays you $40,000 a year at the most.
 You are probably paying off loans, rent, bills, and other important items that your money should go towards.
-Fast fashion items aren't made well and are marketed for people who always wants to be in fashion.
-Those items have a closet life span of about 4 months before their tossed to a thrift store or worse landfill.
+Fast fashion items aren't manufactured or constructed well and are marketed for people who always want to be fashionable.
+Those items have a closet lifespan of about 4 months before they’re tossed to a thrift store or worse, a landfill.
 By purchasing items from thrift stores you are giving them a second life and promoting a circular economy.
 You are also not placing your dollars into the hands of corporations that are promoting unethical practices, and lack of environmental responsibility.

 8. SPEND Your Money on Adventures and Memories, Instead of Items!